dhl1337/auth-demo/README.md

 # auth-demo
-User can login with their email and password.
+User can login with their email address and password.
 If the user do not choose use their email, they could use their social media to access the site.
-Once the user input their creditals in they would be navigate to their home page where they could link other socials site with theirs.
+Once the user puts their credentials in, they would be able to navigate to the home page, which allows them to link other social media sites together.

 ## Technology
 * Semantic UI